Artyom17/layers/README.md

 ### Example use cases

-Compositor layers are useful for displaying information, text, video, or textures that are intended to be focal objects in your scene.
-Compositor layers can also be useful for displaying simple environments and backgrounds to your scene.
+Composition layers are useful for displaying information, text, video, or textures that are intended to be focal objects in your scene.
+Composition layers can also be useful for displaying simple environments and backgrounds to your scene.

 One of the very common use cases of WebXR is 180 and/or 360 photos or videos, both - equirect and cubemaps.
 Usual implementation involves a lot of CPU and GPU power and the result is usually pretty poor in terms of visual quality, latency and power consumption (the latter is especially critical for mobile / standalone devices, such as Oculus Go, Quest, Vive Focus, ML1, HoloLens, etc).

-Another example where compositor layers are going to shine is displaying text or high resolution textures in the virtual world.
-Since compositor layers allow to sample source texture at full resolution without downsampling to the resolution of the eye buffers (which is usually much lower than the physical resolution of the device's screen(s)) the readability of the text is going to be significantly improved.
+Another example where composition layers are going to shine is displaying text or high resolution textures in the virtual world.
+Since composition layers allow to sample source texture at full resolution without downsampling to the resolution of the eye buffers (which is usually much lower than the physical resolution of the device's screen(s)) the readability of the text is going to be significantly improved.
-I would propose two types of compositor layers for the text - quad and cylinder.
+I would propose two types of composition layers for the text - quad and cylinder.
 While cylinder layer is harder to implement than a simple Quad, it provides much better way to display readable text in VR space.
 But if the cylinder layer is not supported by the certain hardware or the browser then the Quad layer could be used.

 ### Implementation overview